History

 Purpose Built Theatre

-Originally built in 1975 as part of a town regeneration project, the Amulet was designed as a state-of-the-art theatre and multi-purpose venue for the whole community.
+Originally built in 1975 as part of a town regeneration project, the Centre (Amulet) was designed as a state-of-the-art theatre and multi-purpose venue for the whole community.
 Unusual features include a scenery fly tower, two-story artist dressing rooms and raked seating that lifts vertically to reveal a sprung dance floor below.
 The building originally hosted theatre, live music and film screenings and as the only theatre in the town and with limited provision in the wider area, it became an important venue in this part of Somerset.

 Brutalist in style, the building is generously proportioned and solidly constructed in reinforced concrete, clad in local Doulting stone.